diogocezar/diogocezar/README.md

 <h3> :metal: &nbsp;About Me </h3>

-👋 Hello!
-My name is Diogo Cezar, a 38-year-old technology enthusiast with over 18 years of experience and a Master’s degree in AI.
-I’ve led high-performance teams and developed innovative solutions for major companies like Twitter, Visa, and Volkswagen, as well as notable artists such as Michel Teló and Fernando & Sorocaba.
-My journey includes strategic leadership roles at Neon, Luizalabs, and Provi, where I drove impactful projects and fostered team engagement.
-As CEO of Typper and former Head of Technology at Bankme, I have built tech cultures that prioritize team happiness and collaboration.
-I am passionate about leveraging technology to transform lives and am always open to new opportunities in technical leadership to continue building efficient, collaborative, and happy teams.
+🌟 I am passionate about opportunities where I can apply my experience and love for technology in a technical leadership role.
+My goal is to build efficient and happy teams, create collaborative organizational cultures, and continue learning and teaching.

+👉 Seasoned Technology Leader with over 18 years of industry experience.
+Master’s degree in AI and professor at UTFPR, teaching Technology in Systems Analysis and Development and Computer Engineering programs;

+👉 As CEO of Typper, one of the top 100 technology startups in Brazil, achieved a user base of over 50k, with more than 15k images, 17k texts, and 35k codes generated using AI.

+👉 As Head of Technology at Bankme, successfully doubled the velocity of technology teams and fostered a strong tech culture;

+👉 At Luizalabs, I was the technical reference for the Magalupay Tribe, focusing on scalability and efficiency.
+Support in preparation for Black Friday and creation of new products such as Wallet Magalu and Digital Account;

+👉 Spearheaded the integration of the Neon account into the MEI Fácil app, resulting in the acquisition of 200k customers within the first year;

+👉 Extensive experience in leading high-performance teams and developing innovative solutions for renowned brands such as Twitter, Visa, and Volkswagen and prominent artists like Michel Teló and Fernando & Sorocaba;

+---

 - 🤔 &nbsp; Internet Dinosaur, older than a 💾. ♥️ technology!
 - 🎓 &nbsp; (2010~2012) Master in Computer Science (Studying AI) - UFPR